TalhoukLab/OV_Histotypes/pipeline/README.md

 Do not supply an array to `dataSets` as the results of a later retraining step depends on the previous.

+Run L14-16 of `copy_outputs.sh` to copy retraining outputs to this project's data directory.

 ## Sequential and Two-Step

 First run these two scripts to generate the input data, classes, and workflows for the sequential and two-step methods: